 - If you have persistent irritation, you should speak with your stoma nurse.
-Stoma powder should be used for acute irritation and chronic problems should be corrected at the source, not managed with powder after the damage is done.
+Stoma powder should be used for acute irritation and chronic issues should be corrected at the source, not managed with powder after the damage is done.

 Is Stoma Powder Vegan-Friendly?

-Stoma powders can be made from a pectin, cellulose or gelatin base, but more often than not, it’ll contain gelatine, so please refer to my vegan/non-vegan list of products to see which are free of animal-based ingredients.
+Stoma powders can be made from a pectin, cellulose or gelatin base, but more often than not, it’ll contain gelatin, so please refer to my vegan/non-vegan list of products to see which are free of animal-based ingredients.